Shahafhn/MyMovie/README.md

 # http://35.204.167.3/movies/

-Web project - Movies streaming with option to add Hebrew subtitles.
+Web project - Movies online streamings (1080p) with option to add Hebrew subtitles.

 This is a one-page website with JavaScript dynamic HTML implementations.